Install Kubernetes

 Install the following software packages on the cloud:

-:used to launch pods on each node in the cluster.kubectl
+kubeadm:used to initialize the cluster.kubelet:used to launch pods on each node in the cluster.kubectl:command-line tool used to communicate with the cluster.

 See the corresponding Kubernetes and KubeEdge versions at kubeedge/kubeedge.